top of page

 Almost at once, we were sent to the Pacific.
 Even after serving in Germany and in the rest of Europe, these men were ready to go and ready to help us win the war.
 No one thought of themselves, at least as far as I could see.

-I took two regiments, 5000 troops and we ended up in the Caroline Islands.
+I took two regiments, 5000 troops, and we ended up in the Caroline Islands.
 We set sail for the open sea and for the entire journey, it was just us.
 There wasn’t another ship within site!
-The guys were taking some well deserved R&R while on the trip.
+The guys were taking some well-deserved R&R while on the trip.
 But during that time, the commanding officers all met and there we discussed our invasion plans for Japan.
 We were going to select certain beaches, because unlike Normandy, the coastline of Japan is a suicide trap of inland jetty’s’ and tough terrain.
 We were estimating very high casualties and that was a heavy load to bear when I would peak out and see he men laughing and playing cards on deck.
 Seemed to me like many of them weren’t coming home, and there was a good chance I wasn’t going to come home either.
-Once we got to the islands, we had to take turns there but it was so nice.
+Once we got to the islands, we had to take turns there, but it was so nice.
 There wasn’t much there but you can imagine – we didn’t care.
-There were a few baseball diamonds, volleyball courts, pretty beaches and lots of beer!
+There were a few baseball diamonds, volleyball courts, pretty beaches, and lots of beer!
 Oh boy, did that ever taste good to us.

 We were there for three weeks and the tranquility was so nice.
 Then, one morning, I woke up at sunrise.
 And there, as far as the eye could see, ships.
 All kinds of ships.
-Through my binoculars I could see they were American, Australian, British, Indian, even Irish.
+Through my binoculars, I could see they were American, Australian, British, Indian, and even Irish.
 It was the most amazing thing I did see, ships in all four directions.
 Well, the party is over now!

 We had drawn up plans to invade Japan and how this was all going to go down, and when.
-The range of dates for our invasion were September 15, 1945 – September 30, 1945.
+The range of dates for our invasion was September 15, 1945 – September 30, 1945.
 It was going to require precision timing by Naval and Marine forces of multiple nations, and then Air Force support from American and Australian forces.
 As soon as we would map out and solve one problem, we would create two more.
 Furthermore, there was a lot of competition and ego amongst the military commanders.
 This was going to be one of the largest invasions- maybe even THE largest invasion – ever.

 There was a lot of different opinions. ‘’Operation Downfall’’ was going to invade the Japanese home islands in June.
 As the meeting with Truman broke up, the atomic bomb had yet to even be tested.
 We were going to invade and blockade the country.
 We knew that the Japs were very brutal – especially in China, where they carried out massacres he Chinese would never forget.